Simulation correlation with Abaqus: how far we’ve come in linking a solver to our software environment

 - By Renaud Gras, Co founder – CTO of EikoSim

-In this framework, we were not yet doing identification with inverse methods, but we can describe the procedure as follows:
+In this framework analysis, we were not yet making identification analyses with inverse methods, but we can describe the procedure as follows:

-- Creation with Matlab/python of a series of models in INP files, thanks to the basic parameters: initial image correlation mesh, split by a crack represented by a simple opening or by cohesive elements.
+- Creation with Matlab/Python of a series of models in INP files, thanks to the basic parameters: initial image correlation mesh, split by a crack represented by a simple opening or by cohesive elements.
 The position of the tip is configurable.
-The management of the connectivity table is a real challenge especially if you want to extrude a 3D mesh!
+Managing the connectivity table is a real challenge, especially if you want to extrude a 3D mesh!

 - Comparison of the measured and simulated fields to determine the crack tip.